 God has not left us to guess about this matter.
 God points out the right way to go, and warns against the wrong.
 He does more than that, He shows by example the right way to go, and by example warns us against the wrong, that we may be able, both by precept and example, to select the good and shun the evil.
 I, at one time, wondered why God put in the Bible Abraham's lie, David's sin, and Solomon's idolatry and folly; but now I know.
-God gave us this record of their sins that we might learn by example the things we should not do.
+God gave us this record of their sins that we might learn by example the things we should not do

 God not only says, "Thou shalt not bear false witness," but commands us to speak the truth in love.
 Now, since God preaches by precept and examples the kind of life we should live, and the kind of life we should not live, I call your attention to the man that lived by bread alone.
 He was born a prince, an heir of an Oriental kingdom, with all the wealth of an Oriental kingdom at his command.
 A fond loving father took all pains to educate and train him to be king over Israel.
-When is far above the beasts of the field.
-I believe that he was about nineteen years of age he was crowned man is a separate and distinct creation.
-We hear with a glittering diadem in the presence of all people talking about hunting for the "missing Israel.
-All Israel shouted, "God save king Solo-The first thing Solomon did was to go to God in sacrifice and prayers until God appeared to him and said, "What is your request, Solomon."
+When he was about nineteen years of age he was crowned with a glittering diadem in the presence of all Israel All Israel shouted, "God save king Solomon."
+The first thing Solomon did was to go to God in sacrifice and prayers until God appeared to him and said, "What is your request, Solomon."
 Solomon replied: "Give me wisdom and knowledge, that I may go out and come in before this people: for who can judge this Thy people, that is so great?"
-And God said to Solomon; "Because this was in thine heart, and thou hast not asked for riches, wealth, or honor, nor the life of thine enemies, neither yet hast asked long life; but has asked wisdom and knowledge for thyself, that thou mayest judge my people, over whom I have made thee king: wisdom and knowledge is granted unto thee; and I will give thee riches, and wealth and honor, such as none of the kings have had that ham, and was made in the likeness of His brethren. have been before thee; neither shall there any after thee have the like."
+And God said to Solomon; "Because this was in thine heart, and thou hast not asked for riches, wealth, or honor, nor the life of thine enemies, neither yet hast asked long life; but has asked wisdom and knowledge for thyself, that thou mayest judge my people, over whom I have made thee king: wisdom and knowledge is granted unto thee; and I will give thee riches, and wealth and honor, such as none of the kings have had that have been before thee; neither shall there any after thee have the like."
+God made him the ter thee have the like."
 God made him the wealthiest man that ever lived.
-For a time Solomon lived right; but he married strange wives. and they turned his heart away from the God of his fathers.
+For a time Solomon lived right; but he married strange wives, and they turned his heart away from the God of his fathers.
 But we hear Solomon, just before He died saying, "All is vanity and vexation of spirit."
 Then we hear another of Solomon, "Fear God and keep his commandments; for this is the whole duty of man.
 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil."

 Now let us consider the one who did not live by bread alone.
-He was born in a stable and cradled in a manger; so poor in this world's goods that He said, "The foxes have holes, and the birds of the air have nests; but the Son of man hath not where to lay his head.'
+He was born in a stable and cradled in a manger; so poor in this world's goods that He said, "The foxes have holes, and the birds of the air have nests; but the Son of man hath not where to lay his head."